-Diesel injector nozzle calibration is necessary when your car is an old model which had been used for decades because parts have passed through heat over time and may have weakened, or have perforations.
+Diesel injector nozzle calibration is necessary when your car is an old model that had been used for decades because parts have passed through heat over time and may have weakened, or have perforations.

 This service is also needed in modern cars which are digitally equipped but may have encountered fault in a program that feeds the wrong message to parts that perform the measurement of the right amount of fuel for the engine.

 Why calibrate injectors?

 A fuel injector is an assembly or group of parts assembled and otherwise called a nozzle.
 Sometimes the whole thing is called the nozzle and the end part of the injector where the fuel comes out is also called a nozzle.

 The function of the injector is to control the flow of fuel through the injection nozzle to the combustion chamber.